datapastry/datapastry.github.io/_posts/2019-08-06-you-dont-need-a-data-scientist.md

 So naturally you might feel like unless you embrace the AI revolution yourself, your company will go the way of the dinosaur, and you definitely don’t want that.
 Who can help you get on the bandwagon?
 How about an **AI expert**!
 And what are **AI experts** usually called?
 Well, “data scientists” for one…

-I hope you’ll agree that FOMO is not a good thing to base a company’s hiring decisions on, so let’s now talk about the second, more concrete factor.
+Hopefully you’ll agree that FOMO is not a good thing to base a company’s hiring decisions on.
+So let’s now talk about the second, more concrete factor.
 What can data scientists actually bring to the table?
 Very broadly, data scientists extract value from data.
 Slightly more precisely, data scientists find patterns in data and then exploit these patterns to predict things you care about based on past events.

 To find these patterns, the data scientist will need data (duh!).
 What kind of data will they need?
 Well, imagine that you’re a homeowner and you want to predict the sale price of your property, which is just another way of saying you want to value your property.
 Naturally, this would be based on a range of different factors including the property’s location, size, condition and so on.
 You’d then want to relate these factors to the property price; the more historical data you have connecting a property’s price to its location, size and condition, the easier it will be to value your own property.